koyenadey/FileUploader/FileStorage/README.md

 - I have kept a separate `ValueObject` folder which contains a Enum called Status for the formatting the DTO's to have Status of the response.

+- I have developed and tested the application in localhost.
+However, when we will use the application to integrate with a frontend application CORS needs to be enabled.

 ### 🪭 Methods

 #### 🏷️ Upload File Method

+I am using the TransferUtility class to upload the files.

+##### WHY

+1. This works for both small and large files.
+In case of large files, it does mutlti part upload automatically.

 #### 🏷️ List All Files Method